Flagsmith/flagsmith-docs/docs/deployment/locally-api.md

    number of seconds this is cached for is configurable using the environment variable `"CACHE_PROJECT_SEGMENTS_SECONDS"`.

+## Unified Front End and Back End Build

+You can run Flagsmith as a single application/docker container using our unified builds.
+These are available on [Docker Hub](https://hub.docker.com/repository/docker/flagsmith/flagsmith) but you can also run the front end as part of the Django Application.
+Steps to do this:

+1. `cd frontend; npm run bundledjango`
+2. `cd ../api; python manage.py collectstatic`
+3. `python manage.py runserver`

+### How it works

+Webpack compiles a front end build, sourcing `api/app/templates/index.html`.
+It places the compiled JS and CSS assets to `api/static` then copies the annotated `index.html` page to `api/app/templates/webpack/index.html`.

+The Django `collectstatic` command then copies all the additional static assets that Django needs, including `api/app/templates/webpack/index.html`, into `api/static`.

 ## Information for Developers working on the project

 ### Stack